-After tuition, how much money should incoming freshman save?
+After tuition, how much additional money should you save?

-According to College Board’s 2019 Trends in Pricing, full-time students pay $8,600 a year in out-of-pocket living expenses.
-This number will vary for each student, based on any number of factors.
-Will you be moving back home during the summer?
-Will you live on campus or off campus?
+According to a 2021 College Board report1, full-time students paid between $18,220–$27,200 a year for out-of-pocket living expenses.
+This number can vary for each student, based on several factors: Will you be moving back home during the summer?
+Will you live on or off campus?
 Will you have a meal plan, or will you be cooking meals at home?
 Do you pay your own cell phone bill?

-The answers to these questions will help determine how much you’ll need to spend each month.
-Only then will you have a clear idea of how much you’ll need to save.
+The answers to these questions will help determine how much you’ll need to spend each month—and can give you a clearer idea of how much you’ll need to save.

-When you’re in college, you’ll want to spend your time focused on studies rather than how to make ends meet.
+When you’re in college, you want to spend your time focused on studies instead of how to make ends meet.
 To help make sure you’re financially prepared, start thinking about saving and budgeting before you start your freshman year.

 Having a plan is half the battle.
 Here’s where you can start:

-Begin with a budget.
+- Begin with a budget.
 Maybe you haven’t started thinking about your spending habits yet, but now is a great time to start!
-A clear picture of your expenses on a monthly basis will give you a solid idea of what you’ll need each month, and how much extra you’ll want to earn or save now to make it happen.
+When you have a clear picture of your monthly expenses, you’ll understand what you need each month, and how much extra you’ll want to earn or save now to make it happen.

-There are plenty of tools out there, like this monthly budget worksheet, to get you started.
+There are plenty of tools out there, like this monthly budget worksheet, to help get you started.
+One great way to step up your financial game and learn about managing your money—for free—is YourMoney Pro.
 There’s also a list of monthly fixed and variable expenses from the Department of Education.
-This is a good listing to start, but don’t forget about the expenses that differ from month to month, like the costs associated with getting to and from school during winter break.
+This is a good place to start, but don’t forget about the expenses that change from month to month, like getting to and from school during winter break.

-Open a bank account (or two).
-In order to grow your savings, you’ll need a smart and convenient place for your money to accumulate.
-If you don’t already have a bank account, now is a good time to open up both a checking account and a savings account.
-Having both accounts will help you categorize your funds, making it less likely to overspend, and easier to save.
+- Open a bank account (or two).
+To grow your savings you’ll need a smart, convenient place for your money to grow.
+If you don’t already have a bank account, now is a good time to open both a checking account and a savings account.
+Having both can help you categorize your funds, making it less likely to overspend and easier to save.

-Find a bank that is convenient for you – it should have locations and ATMs near your college campus (and your home, ideally), have a low (or no) minimum balance requirement, and offer features like mobile deposit and online bill pay.
+Find a bank that's convenient for you.
+Whether it’s brick and mortar or online, it should have ATMs near your college campus (and your home, ideally), have a low (or no) minimum balance requirement, and offer features like mobile deposit and online bill pay.

-Automate your savings.
-If you have a regular source of income (a part time job, allowances, etc.), it’s a good idea to build automated savings into your routine.
-Essentially, you’ll be turning your savings account contributions into a monthly expense.
+- Automate your savings.
+If you have a regular source of income (part-time job, allowance, etc.), it’s a good idea to build automated savings into your routine.
+Essentially, you’ll be turning your savings account (or money market account) contributions into a monthly expense.

-If you receive a paycheck, you can allocate a portion of it to go directly to your savings account.
+If you receive a paycheck, you can allocate a portion of it to be deposited directly into your savings account.
 This way, it’s money that you don’t have to think about.
 Before you know it, your savings account will be growing, and your college budget will be taking shape.

-After you’ve taken those steps to making saving for college as an incoming freshman more feasible, here are some additional opportunities to consider:
+After you’ve taken those steps to start saving for college, here are some other things you can do:

 Use your phone.
-Did you know a key tool in growing your savings is already in your pocket (or maybe even in your hand, right now?)
-That’s right—your cell phone is a huge asset in making sure you can successfully save.
-By downloading your mobile banking app (remember to choose a bank that has a mobile app!), you can easily transfer funds into your savings account, and monitor your savings progress on a regular basis.
+Did you know a key tool in growing your savings is already in your pocket (or maybe even in your hand) right now?
+That’s right—your cell phone is a huge asset in making sure you save successfully.
+By downloading your mobile banking app, you can easily transfer funds into your savings account and monitor your savings progress on a regular basis.
 There are also a few different mobile-savvy apps to help you save even more.
 For example, Simple and Qapital are both free apps that let you round up your daily transactions and place the ‘spare change’ into your mobile account.
 If you spend $2.80 on a coffee, for example, $.20 will go into your account.
-This is the technological equivalent of emptying your pockets every day and putting the change into a mug or piggy bank.
+This is the digital equivalent of emptying your pockets every day and putting the change into a mug or jar.

 Consider a part-time job.
 If you still have a summer or two before college, you might consider a part time job or paid summer internship.
 The benefits are endless: you’ll start to build your resume, gain experience working with people, and start to earn money!
 The different types of jobs range from working in a movie theatre, your local ice cream shop or bank, or ‘odds and ends’ gigs like dog walking, babysitting, or yardwork.

 Sell your unwanted goods.
 The benefits of selling some of your unwanted or unnecessary items are endless!
-You can help others in need, enjoy the clarity a clutter-free space can bring, and potentially earn some cash for your piggybank.
-That said, there is some prep work required.
+You can help others in need, enjoy the clarity a clutter-free space can bring, and potentially earn some cash.
+But you need to do some prep work.

 Next, find a consignment store and see what they may pay you for!
-Items that are clean, without holes or tears are good to consider.
+Find out what guidelines they have—often they’re looking for specific brands or price levels, and they want Items that are clean, without holes or tears.
 If you don’t have a local consignment shop, you could host or join a community yard sale, or post on local Facebook pages geared toward selling.

 How much should you save for college?

 Every dollar saved for college is a dollar you don’t have to spend out of pocket or borrow.
-That said, it may be unrealistic to think you’ll save the entire amount needed to pay for college.
-After all, you’d be accounting for tuition and fees, room and board, books and supplies, transportation, etc. This can add up.
-So, how much do you need to save?
+That said, it may be unrealistic to think you’ll save the entire amount needed to pay for college—including tuition and fees, room and board, books and supplies, transportation, etc. This can add up, so how much do you need to save?

 There are a ton of options on where to save your money, but look for a few key features and benefits:

-- Low (or no) monthly fees, which would include no ATM fees or even overdraw fees.
-And, look for an account that does not require a minimum balance.
-While the goal is to save as much as possible, you don’t want to be penalized when you withdraw funds to cover supplies.
+- Get an account with no monthly fees or minimum balance.
+Other fees to avoid can be for ATM use or for overdrafts.
+Your goal is to save as much as possible, not to be penalized when you withdraw funds to cover school supplies.